open-mmlab/mmgeneration/docs/en/advanced_guides/transforms.md

 In this tutorial, we introduce the design of transforms pipeline in MMGeneration.

-The structure of this guide are as follows:
+The structure of this guide is as follows:

 - [Data Transforms](#data-transforms)
   - [Design of Data pipelines](#design-of-data-pipelines)